Skip to main content

 --no-trackingDon't display progress bars.

 --passwordSpecify the password that will be used to unpack password-protected files.
 You can provide multiple passwords at once as a comma-separated list: --password example1, Example2, exampl3.
 Note that these values are case-sensitive.
-Only the last provided password is used to extract the file during the analysis.

 --password-listSpecify the path to a password list that will be used when trying to unpack password protected files.
 You can provide multiple password list files at once: --password-list path/to/file.txt --password-list ./another-file.txt.